Inclusion and wellbeing

 In a rush?
 Here’s the quick run-down.

 • This story’s all about fidgeting children.
-We’ll break down the why behind the wiggle, and explore how educators can best respond to children’s active impulses.
+We’ll break down the why behind the wiggle, and explore how practitioners can best respond to children’s active impulses.

 • As you’ll learn, we’re often too quick to see fidgeting as a problem.
 But in many cases, it’s a tool children use to stay focused, and to help them engage with what you’re doing.